Magomed Magomedov (fighter)

-Magomed Magomedov (born December 25, 1991) is a Russian mixed martial artist who competes in Bantamweight division of Bellator MMA.
-As of February 1, 2022, he is #4 in the Bellator Bantamweight Rankings.
+Magomed Zhamaludinovich Magomedov (born December 25, 1991) is a Russian mixed martial artist who competes in the Bantamweight division of Bellator MMA.

 Background

-Magomed was born in the city of Khasavyurt, in the south of Dagestan.
+Magomed was born in the city of Khasavyurt, in Dagestan.
 He went to one of the schools in Makhachkala, but rarely went to his classes, preferring to skip them with his peers.
-To make sure his parents didn't suspect anything, he put marks in his diary for the main subjects and forged the teachers' signatures.
-One day, father went unannouced to the school and found out that his 14-year-old son had not been there for 4 months.
+To make sure his parents did not suspect anything, he put marks in his diary for the main subjects and forged the teachers' signatures.
+One day, his father visited the school and found out that his 14-year-old son had not been there for 4 months.

 The punishment was severe, but at the same time fateful for Magomedov.
-He was enrolled in the sports boarding school "Five Sides of the World", where he began to study martial disciplines, and did not have the opportunity to skip classes.
-The first month and a half passed very hard, but gradually Magomed began to get used to it.
-Here he met Zabit Magomedsharipov, who inspired him to study Wushu Sanda.
+He was enrolled in the sports boarding school Five Directions of the World, where he began to study martial arts and did not have the opportunity to skip classes.
+The first month and a half was very hard, but gradually Magomed got used to the routine.
+Here he met Zabit Magomedsharipov, who inspired him to study wushu sanda.

 For a long time, "Tiger" could not get into the tournament for the regional level, and he did not even dream about competing on the national level.
-Nevertheless, training with more experienced partners under the guidance of Alexander Buryak, he began to gradually get in shape and show himself better in competitions.
+Nevertheless, training with more experienced partners under the guidance of Alexander Buryak, he began to gradually get in shape and give a better account of himself in competitions.
 By 2011, Magomed completely retrained in mixed martial arts, since many of his acquaintances and friends began to build their careers in this sport.
 Speaking at the national championship in MMA, and after - in Europe, as an amateur champion, he migrated to professionals.